Also known as speckled trout.

 - Back is dark gray or green, fading to a silvery or white belly

-- Numerous distinct round black spots on back, extending to the dorsal fin and tail
+- Several black spots on back extend to dorsal fins and tail

-- 1 or 2 prominent canine teeth usually present at tip of upper jaw
+- Pair of large canine teeth at tip of upper jaw

 Spawning occurs inshore from March through November.
-Spotted setrout move into deeper, still waters during colder months.
-They feed on baitfish, mullet, shrimp and crabs.
+Move into deeper, still waters during colder months.
+Feed on baitfish, mullet, shrimp and crabs.

 State Record: 17 lb 7 oz, caught near Ft.
 Pierce